labgrid-project/labgrid/doc/development.rst

 	pass

-Additionally the driver needs to be registered with the target_factory and provide a bindings dictionary to resolve dependencies on other drivers or resources.
+Additionally the driver needs to be registered with the target_factory and provide a bindings dictionary, so that the :any:`Target` can resolve dependencies on other drivers or resources.

 ::